Silago: History

 Silago was once part of the Municipality of Hinunangan, and under its political jurisdictions, even during World War I and II.

-During World War II, Silago was chosen as the site of submarine landing of American military arms and equipment for the Leyte guerillas.
+During World War II, Silago was chosen as the site of USS Nautilus (SS-168) submarine landing of American military arms and equipment and goods for the Leyte guerillas.
 The military hardware was efficiently moved to Leyte by hundreds of volunteer guards under the Leyte area command of Col. Ruperto K. Kangleon.

 After the Second World War, Silago became more progressive and had increased its population, and thus became the biggest barangay of Hinunangan.
 Progress served as pushing factor that Silago has availed and gained qualifications to become a municipality.

 In 1948, the Secretary of National Defense Ruperto Kangleon took efforts for the conversion of barrio Silago to a municipality.
 And on June 20, 1950, the Municipality of Silago was inaugurated by virtue of an Executive Order No. 326 issued by President Elpidio Quirino.
 Such Executive Order was chartered through Republic Act No. 5962 "Creating the Municipality of Silago in the Province of Southern Leyte" on June 21, 1969.

 This was made possible also through the invaluable services and voluntary effort extended by Canuto Capapas and Apolonio A. Lucero by donating real properties as lands to meet the requirements of becoming a municipality.

 The first set of Municipal Officials were appointed by President Elpidio Quirino on May 17, 1951.
-It was headed by Felix Balagon as Municipal Mayor, Leon Fortaliza as Vice Mayor, Manuel Tomol, Enrique Sarona, Modesto Miras and Manuel Cruzada as councilors.Mr.
-Pedro Tomol was appointed as Municipal Secretary.
+It was headed by Felix Balagon as Municipal Mayor, Leon Fortaliza as Vice Mayor, Manuel Tomol, Enrique Sarona, Modesto Miras and Manuel Cruzada as councilors.
+Mr. Pedro Tomol was appointed as Municipal Secretary.

 Geography

 Barangays

-Silago is politically subdivided into 15 barangays, 5 of which are landlocked and the remaining 10 barangays are located at the east coast.
+Silago is politically subdivided into 15 barangays.
+Each barangay consists of puroks and some have sitios.

+There are 5 brangays of which are landlocked and the remaining 10 barangays are located at the east coast.